electron/electronjs.org-old/data/blog/electron-10-0.md

 ## Breaking Changes

-* Changed the default value of 'enableRemoteModule' to false. [#22091](https://github.com/electron/electron/pull/22091)
+* Changed the default value of `enableRemoteModule` to `false`. [#22091](https://github.com/electron/electron/pull/22091)
     * This is part of our plans for deprecating the `remote` module and moving it to userland.
 You can read and follow [this issue](https://github.com/electron/electron/issues/21408) that details our reasons for this and includes a proposed timeline for deprecation.
 * Changed the default value of `app.allowRendererProcessReuse` to `true`. [#22336](https://github.com/electron/electron/pull/22336) (Also in [Electron 9](https://github.com/electron/electron/pull/22401))
    * This will prevent loading of non-context-aware native modules in renderer processes.
    * You can read and follow [this issue](https://github.com/electron/electron/issues/18397) that details our reasons for this and includes a proposed timeline for deprecation.
-* Fixed the positioning of window buttons on MacOS when the OS locale is set to an RTL language (like Arabic or Hebrew).
+* Fixed the positioning of window buttons on macOS when the OS locale is set to an RTL language (like Arabic or Hebrew).
 Frameless window apps may have to account for this change while styling their windows. [#22016](https://github.com/electron/electron/pull/22016)

 More information about these and future changes can be found on the [Planned Breaking Changes](https://github.com/electron/electron/blob/master/docs/breaking-changes.md) page.